MauroAbidalCarrer/diary_and_notes/objectives.md

                     -  sub model index/ID
                 -  entropy + Jensen–Shannon distance
 ### By priorty:
-- use a gating model:
-    - improve gating model features
-        - pass pass hidden activations as input
-        - use embeding body up to additive attention head
 - Switch back to one cycle lr
-- improve weighting with entropy+Jensen–Shannon distance

 <!-- - Move diff computing in model to reduce VRAM usage -->